peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* The sum of thisValue and the other object.
+* The sum of the two numbers, that is, this arbitrary-precision decimal floating-point number plus another arbitrary-precision decimal floating-point number.

 ### compareTo
     public int compareTo​(EDecimal other)